webcore-go/webcore/docs/authentication.md

 # Authentication Documentation

-This document describes the authentication system in Konsolidator, which supports both JWT and API key authentication methods.
+This document describes the authentication system in WebCoreGo, which supports both JWT and API key authentication methods.

 ## Overview